yusufkanik/DSA210-Term-Project/README.md

 DSA 210 Term Project

 # Motivation
  I am interested in cyber security.
 Cybercrimes are a huge part of cyber security, and it is an important research topic.
 I have always wondered what the factors that push people or organizations to commit cybercrimes are.
-In this project I will be focusing on how economic and geopolitical factors are associated with cybercrime.
+While most cybersecurity research focuses on technical vulnerabilities, in this project I will be focusing on how economic and geopolitical factors are associated with cybercrime.

 # Data Collection